To increase strength and dexterity in your hands after stroke, hand therapy ball exercises are a great, affordable option.

 Although hand exercise balls are simple, there’s a lot you can do with them to strengthen your hand.

-Below, you will find 8 hand exercise ball exercises that come included in our hand therapy ball set.
+Below, you will find 8 hand exercise ball exercises that can help improve fine motor skills after stroke.

 1. Power Grip

 Squeeze the ball with your fingers and thumb.

 Pinch the ball with your fingers and thumb extended.

 And by extended, we mean keep all your fingers straight.
 This will help strengthen different muscles that the ones targeted by curled fingers.

 Roll the ball up and down your palm by flexing and extending your thumb.

 With your palm flat (as flat as you can), place the therapy ball on your palm and use your thumb to keep it in place.

 Then, use your thumb to roll the ball up and down your palm.
 This movement really isolates your thumb.

 Roll ball from tip of fingers to palm.